 - A compact tablet is especially portable, lighter and easier to carry, as well as usually being cheaper.

-Screens, also called displays, generally range from 1024 x 600 pixels up to 2560 x 1600 pixels in resolution.
 Display resolution is expressed in pixels-per-inch (ppi) and the higher the resolution the sharper text and images will appear.
-Higher resolution screens also require faster processors to manipulate all those extra pixels and consume more power, affecting the device's battery life.
+The display resolution generally ranges from 1024 x 600 pixels up to 2560 x 1700 pixels.
+Higher resolution screens require faster processors to manipulate all those extra pixels and consume more power, affecting the device's battery life.

 Most tablets vary in capacity from 16GB to 128GB.
 How much space you'll need depends on how you intend to use the tablet.
 All tablets are fine for general use like checking emails, browsing the web, and streaming videos and other content over the internet, because that doesn't require much information to be actually stored on the tablet itself.